If you want to know what to do in the Cameron Highlands in one day then this is for you?

-Cameron Highlands Attractions in One Day
+Cameron Highlands Attractions In One Day

-Or some travellers pass through quickly for a night or 2 taking the bus from Kuala Lumpur to Penang or vice versa.
+Or some travellers pass through quickly for a night or two taking the bus from Kuala Lumpur to Penang or vice versa.

-The Cameron Highlands is known for it’s cooler climate (escape the lowland heat), tea plantations, strawberry farms, and hiking trails in the mountains.
+The Cameron Highlands is known for it’s the cooler climate (escape the lowland heat), tea plantations, strawberry farms, and hiking trails in the mountains.

-The best way to find out about the trails is to go to a tour agent (you don’t have to book anything) and just ask which ones are open.
+The best way to find out about the trails is to go to a tour agent in Tanah Rata (you don’t have to book anything) and just ask which ones are open.

 You can also find a Cameron Highlands map at most travel agents there as well.

-The Cameron Highlands
+The Cameron Highlands Trip

 I’ve put this post as one day as you can fit what we did that afternoon and the next afternoon in one day if you start in the morning.